 But this year I bought so many I didn’t know what to do.
-And that’s why my sweet onion tart recipe was invented.
-It is basically a savory version of a rustic fruit tart, meant to be served as a side dish.
-And if you ask me, this French savory tart works with pretty much any spring meal.
+Enter the free-form cheese and onion tart.
+My newest recipe is basically a savory version of a rustic fruit tart, meant to be served as a side dish.
+And if you ask me, this French onion tart works with any spring meal.

 The key to a delicious Sweet Onion Tart is using the best onions.
 I like the Texas Sweet Onions available in spring.
 It also works with Vidalia, Maui onions, etc. Just beware of onions that are starting to sprout.